SRaent/FiNTA/README.md

 ```
 git clone https://github.com/SRaent/Actin.git
 ```
 Note that if git is not installed, this will promt an error such as "git: command not found".
 You can install git using "sudo pacman -Syu git".
 Next the code needs to be compiled against the OpenCV library.
-On Manjaro if the "opencv" package is installed as described above simply execute the "compile.sh" script using the following command:
+On Manjaro if the "opencv" package is installed as described above simply execute the "compile.sh" script using the following commands:
 ```
+cd ./Actin
 ./compile.sh
 ```
 This will generate the executable.
 This executalbe has to be called as described in the next section.